 I am the employer and we did not give you permission to include salary information in our job listings and/or job alerts on Glassdoor.
 Please remove it.

 At Glassdoor, our goal is to help match the right people with the right employers by leveraging workplace transparency, including offering more information around pay to help ensure pay expectations meet pay realities.
 In turn, this helps employers recruit more informed candidates which employers say lead to better retention rates, and more productive and more engaged employees (Glassdoor Survey, August 2017).
 We are also committed to treating all employers equally, regardless of paid or unpaid relationships with Glassdoor.
 As such, we do not remove salary estimates from a company’s job listings on Glassdoor.

-However, pay ranges can be added or updated to reflect more reliable pay ranges that you, the employer, would like displayed.
+However, salary ranges can be added or updated to reflect more reliable salary ranges that you, the employer, would like displayed.
 All you have to do is sign in to your Employer Center with a Free Employer Account.
 Once in, just click on the Jobs & Recruiting tab, and then All Jobs.
-Pay ranges on jobs that employers add or update will be reflected within one business day.
-If pay ranges are not added or updated or there is a problem, employers can contact our salaries team.
+Salary ranges on jobs that employers add or update will be reflected within one business day.
+If salary ranges are not added or updated or there is a problem, employers can contact our salaries team.

 Can self-serve or third-party salary range information be updated on a posted job?

 If a job is a self-serve job or a third-party job board job, then those jobs will not be visible in the Employer Center and therefore employers will not be able to update the salary estimates on those jobs with the Employer Center feature.
 In these situations, please follow the below process:

-Contact our Salary Estimates team to let them know you'd like to provide pay ranges to update the ranges currently displayed on your job listings (expect 2-3 business days for a response).
+Contact our Salary Estimates team to let them know you'd like to provide salary ranges to update the ranges currently displayed on your job listings (expect 2-3 business days for a response).